-Applicants will be evaluated based on their demonstrated ability to operate the proposed Project in a manner that provides the greatest benefit to Maryland ratepayers by ensuring high availability and maintaining its nameplate capacity throughout the ESCC Price Schedule tenor.
+Applicants will be evaluated based on their demonstrated ability to operate the proposed Project in a manner that provides the greatest benefit to Maryland ratepayers by ensuring high availability and maintaining its nameplate capacity throughout the ESCC Term.
 Specifically, Projects that provide detailed Operating Plans such that the energy storage device leverages all potential revenue streams while ensuring economic dispatch will receive a higher score.
 Additionally, Operating Plans that support Tier 1 and Tier 2 renewable resource reduced curtailment and deployment will also be scored favorably.
-The Applicant's ability to provide supportive documentation will also be considered in scoring.